Rancho Los Putos

-Rancho Los Putos also called Rancho Lihuaytos was a 44384 acre Mexican land grant in present-day Solano County, California given in 1843 by Governor Manuel Micheltorena to Juan Felipe Peña and Juan Manuel Vaca.
+Rancho Los Putos, also called Rancho Lihuaytos, was a 44384 acre Mexican land grant in present-day Solano County, California given in 1843 by Governor Manuel Micheltorena to Juan Felipe Peña and Juan Manuel Vaca.

 The Los Putos name comes from the nearby Putah Creek (formerly Rio Los Putos).
 The grant encompassed present day Vacaville, all of Lagoon Valley and stretched into what is now, Yolo County almost to Davis.
 It also reached into the Vaca Mountains.

 History

 Juan Felipe Peña (died 1863) and Juan Manuel Vaca (1782–1856) came from New Mexico to California with the Workman-Rowland Party in 1841.
 Peña came with his wife, Isabella Gonsalves and their six children.
 Vaca's wife died in 1839, but he was accompanied by their eight children.
 Vaca married Estefano Martinez in 1845.

 General Vallejo is credited with recommending the Lagoon Valley area to Vaca and Peña.
 The Los Putos grant of 10 square leagues was made in 1843 by Governor Micheltorena.
 The grant was originally called Rancho Lihuaytos - which was the name of Putah Creek at that time.
 The grant overlapped the Rancho Rio de los Putos grant of William Wolfskill, and in 1845, Governor Pio Pico made a correcting grant 10 square leagues.

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho Los Putos was filed with the Public Land Commission in 1853, and the grant was patented to Juan Felipe Peña and Juan Manuel Vaca in 1858.
+A second claim was filed by Ralph Lee Kilbourn in 1853 for 1,500 acres, but was rejected by the Board.

 The first sales of Rancho property began in 1849, when Vaca sold a half-league of land between Alamo Creek and Ulatis Creek to John Patton and Albert Lyon.
 In 1850 Peña sold a half-league to Jacob David Hoppe and Zimri Hollingsworth.